Why Preventive Care Lowers Health Care Costs

 The ACA Relies on Preventive Care to Cut Costs

 - Maternity and Newborn Care - This is considered preventive care because it's cheaper to provide good nutrition and alcohol/drug counseling for the mother than treat premature births and fetal alcohol syndrome.
 These include well-woman visits, domestic violence screening, and support for breastfeeding equipment and contraception.
-For more, see Preventive Care Provision.
+These are all detailed as preventive care provisions.

 - Mental and Behavioral Health Treatment - More than 40 percent of the 610,000 homeless in America have untreated mental and behavioral health problems.
 Left untreated, they cost society more from emergency rooms, police action, and jails.
 For example, a homeless person is in the hospital four days longer per visit than normal, costing taxpayers an extra $2,414 per visit.
 When they wind up in jail, they cost taxpayers $14,480 a year just for overnight stays.